Thursday, June 27, 2024

 Lead likely did NOT cause Beethoven's deafness or more

-That's contra friend Skeptophilia, who posts to that end, with link to a Smithsonian piece, that in turn riffs off a letter to the editor in Clinical Chemistry.
+That's contra friend (his latest leads me to scratch the "friend") Skeptophilia, who posts to that end, with link to a Smithsonian piece, that in turn riffs off a letter to the editor in Clinical Chemistry.

 There's a LOT to unpack.